romangurevitch/grpc-rest-go/README.md

-# Simple GoLang gRPC and Rest project
+# Simple gRPC server with REST API gateway written in Go.
 A simple client server project with gRPC communication and REST API client.

 # Download and build the project